EOEPCA/resource-health/docs/usage/tutorials.md

     otlp_tls_secret="resource-health-healthchecks-certificate",
 )
 ```
 It expects URLs to the script and requirements.txt files.
-[Data URLs](#data-url) can also be used.
+Those files encoded as [Data URLs](#data-url) can also be used.
 The dependencies listed [here](https://github.com/EOEPCA/resource-health/blob/58087ff26eca34e6aeaf58216fd87b18b745e36b/pytest-health/runner-image/base_requirements.txt) are always included, and requirements.txt can be omitted if no additional dependencies are needed.
 !!! note
     The base requirements link shows requirements as they were when the commit `58087ff26eca34e6aeaf58216fd87b18b745e36b` was made.
 The current base dependencies might be slightly different, look for this file in the current main branch.
 And it specifies to execute the given script with the given requirements.txt file, and doesn't set any environment variables.
 The `GenericScriptTemplate` variable stores a class which is what the K8s backend uses to create this check.
+See [Health Check API Backend](#health-check-api-backend) for more info about backends.
 !!! warning
     Do not forget to create a variable which stores the result of `simple_runner_template`, otherwise the health check template will effectively be discarded upon creation.